Smart Data Foundry data science team wins international synthetic data challenge

 This was a great experience for the team, since rebranded as Smart Data Foundry, who pitched their expertise against a strong global field to explore and learn techniques for generating synthetic data.

-Paola Arce, Victor Alfonzo Diaz and Euan Gardner from Smart Data Foundry were delighted to win the competition and took great encouragement that they’re gaining knowledge and experience in synthetic data through the process of the week-long challenge.
+Paola Arce, Nick Radcliffe, Victor Alfonzo Diaz and Euan Gardner from Smart Data Foundry were delighted to win the competition and took great encouragement that they’re gaining knowledge and experience in synthetic data through the process of the week-long challenge.

 Smart Data Foundry is part of the University of Edinburgh and a collaboration with the Financial Data and Technology Association (FDATA) and FinTech Scotland.
 With roots in Scotland and supported by UK Research and Innovation’s flagship Strength in Places Fund, Smart Data Foundry has a close working relationship with the Scottish Government as it seeks to unlock the power of data as a force to improve people’s lives.